 Admission at the SHOT Show is restricted to the shooting, hunting, and outdoor trade and commercial buyers and sellers of military, law enforcement and tactical products and services only.
 The show is not open to the public, and no one under age 16 is admitted (including infants).
 Visit ShotShow.org for all the details.

+FEBRUARY 15, 2020.
 The Tactical Knife Invitational has moved to Nashville, TN (Jan/Feb) and is a great place for high-end collectors to score limited custom knives.
-It’s closed to the public and admission is granted through advanced reservation only.
+It’s closed to the public and admission is granted through advanced reservations only.
 The number of passes sold is limited to 250.
 Almost all knives at the TKI are sold by drawing, with a limited number of knives sold by bid-up.
 There are no knives directly for sale.

 Go to the website for information and reservations.